 Because of increased demand and limited supply, natural benzaldehyde comes at a high price.
 Some manufacturers filled this demand by producing synthetic benzaldehyde.
 The use of synthetic benzaldehyde is legal.
 The problem lies in using the cheaper synthetics as flavoring agents without disclosing them as artificial.

 Adulteration may lead to a financial disaster for manufacturing companies.
 When consumers start noticing issues with quality, they will eventually see through the false advertising of synthetic products posing as natural.
-This is why it is important for stakeholders in the industry to validate the “100% natural” claims of ingredient suppliers.
+This is why it is important for stakeholders in the industry to validate the “100% naturally sourced” claims of ingredient suppliers.

 Carbon-14 analysis can provide an accurate distinction between synthetic and naturally sourced benzaldehyde from bitter almond oil.
 For these substances to be considered authentic or 100% natural, they must be 100% biobased.
 Benzaldehyde derived solely from petrochemicals has no Carbon-14 and is 0% biobased.
 Adulterated products which contain a mixture of both natural and synthetic can have biobased content between 0% and 100%.